frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeApplicationOverview.md

 - JavaScript Errors - The number of JavaScript Errors for your application.
 - Request Errors - The number of Request Errors for your application.

- Each table displays the metric for the last 24 hours, 7 day timeshift, 14 day timeshift and 21 day timeshift.
+Each table displays the metric for the current timeframe, 7 day timeshift, 14 day timeshift and 21 day timeshift.
 This enables trend analysis for each metric.

 ![Application Overview Dashboard](ApplicationOverview-3.png)

-The bottom section charts customer satisfaction (Satisfied, Tolerated, Frustrated) over the last seven days.
+The bottom section charts customer satisfaction (Satisfied, Tolerated, Frustrated) over the current timeframe.